Jonplussed/haskbot-core/README.md

 ### Thanks

+I couldn't have completed this without the guidance provided by [Chris Wilson](https://github.com/twopoint718).
+I've learned as much from our conversations on Haskell and functional programming as I have from any book.

 I wouldn't have had time to write this without the growth time supplied by [Bendyworks](http://bendyworks.com/).
 Hey, employers!
 This is what developers need to survive.

+Finally, I never would have discovered Haskell had [Rob Jones](https://github.com/jonesdeini) not jokingly told me to build a web service using [Snap](http://snapframework.com/) when I stated that I wanted to branch out from Ruby.
+Gaze upon your works, ye mighty!

 ### License